ogbobeonochie/sales-analysis/README.md

  ## Takeaways

-    This project demonstrates the importance of time series analysis in understanding sales trends and informing businesss decisions.By leveraging data analytics and visualization techniques,businesses can gain insights into their sales performance and make data-driven decisions to drive growth
+    This project demonstrates the importance of time series analysis in understanding sales trends and informing businesss decisions.
+    By leveraging data analytics and visualization techniques,businesses can gain insights into their sales performance and make data-driven decisions to drive growth

  ## References